kowainik/relude/README.md

 ## What's new? [↑](#structure-of-this-tutorial)

-Finally, we can move to part describing the new cool features we bring with `relude`.
+Finally, we can start describing the cool new features `relude` brings us.

 ### Available by default